Adult Learning and Reflection at Dorshei Tzedek

 Shabbat Morning Torah Study

-Each month, at 8:45am before the Shabbat morning service, we will explore the parshat hashavua, the weekly Torah portion, through the lens of commentaries both traditional and contemporary.
+Each month before the Shabbat morning service, we will explore the parshat hashavua, the weekly Torah portion, through the lens of commentaries both traditional and contemporary.
 No prior experience in Torah study is necessary.
 Bring your own caffeinated beverage!

 This weekly gathering combines guided and silent meditation to develop our capacity for mindful awareness, and to help us cultivate qualities of patience, gratitude, and compassion.
 On the first Thursday of each month, Karen Arnold will lead a meditation based on the weekly Torah portion.
 On the second Thursday of each month, Rabbi Toba Spitzer will incorporate chant (the singing of simple Hebrew phrases from liturgy and biblical texts) as well as mindfulness meditation.
 At other sessions, Carole Slipowitz and other CDT members will facilitate the meditation.
 All are welcome, whether experienced in meditation or not.